 The BLM, USFS, and COGCC should cooperatively develop and conduct a study that will evaluate previously abandoned wells in order to develop a model that will predict the long-term effectiveness of current abandonment techniques, including the effects on underground aquifers and the potable groundwater supply over time.
 The estimated life of cementing a well is 25-50 years when air is present.
-The current assumption is that, if the well bore is adequately cemented and capped, the lack of air in the well will stop all deterioration and greatly extend this time frame.
+The theory is that the lack of air in the well will stop all deterioration and greatly extend this time frame.
 If this is true, then there is no problem.
 If this is not the case, after time the cement will break down into sand, leaving an open bore if it has not collapsed.
 It is important to establish if this scenario could result in the pollution of any ground water aquifers.
 This is a very important question for areas where water supply is critical for the human residents and for wildlife.

-The above agencies should consider requesting the National Academy of Sciences, the Interstate Oil & Gas Conservation Commission, or the National Research Council to conduct this study.
-This is an important question because of the very significant potential consequences on our region's ground water supply.
+The above agencies should consider requesting the National Academy of Sciences, The Interstate Oil & Gas Conservation Commission, or the National Research Council to conduct this study.
+This is an important question having very significant consequences on our region's ground water supply.

 8. Implement a reclamation guarantee system that follows a well regardless of its ownership.
 This will ensure that sufficient funding is available to plug and abandon the well, to re-contour and reclaim the disturbed surface to as near its original condition as possible according to state law, and to establish viable populations of native plants.
 In cases where industry pays a mill levy to the state based upon production, provisions must be made to ensure that these funds remain available for the entire productive life of the wells for reclamation of drilling pad and road impact areas, and abandoned wells.